CourtHive/tods-competition-factory/documentation/docs/policies/tally-policy.md

 ## Implementation Details

-After initial separation of participants by `matchUpsWon`, the implementation is configurable by supplying an array of `tallyDirectives` in the `tallyPolicy`.
+After initial separation of participants by `matchUpsWon`, the implementation is configurable by supplying an array of `tallyDirectives` in the **Tally Policy**.

 The algorithm relies on the values availble in the calculated `participantResults` and works as follows: